Simulation-Software-Engineering/Lecture-Material/building-and-packaging/material/packaging_quiz.md

 - A gaming app developed for an Android mobile system
 - The library NumPy
 - Linux kernel
-- SSE Lecture Material repo
+- SSE lecture material GitHub repository

 ## Packaging in the context of SSE